godotengine/godot-docs/classes/class_projectsettings.rst

 :ref:`int<class_int>` **debug/gdscript/warnings/standalone_ternary** = ``1``

-When set to ``warn`` or ``error``, produces a warning or an error respectively when calling a ternary expression that has no effect on the surrounding code, such as writing ``42 if active else 0`` as a statement.
+When set to ``warn`` or ``error``, produces a warning or an error respectively when calling a ternary expression that may have no effect on the surrounding code, such as writing ``42 if active else 0`` as a statement.

 .. rst-class:: classref-item-separator